bcnataly/portfolio/4_Project_PowerBI-DAX/README.md

   - 87% of clients are individuals, while 13% are companies.
   - The top-performing branch is Santiago de Surco, which leads in total sales volume.
 The branch with the lowest performance is La Molina.
   - Toyota and Suzuki are the best-selling brands, indicating strong customer preference.
 Mazda is the least-selling brand.
-  - Contrary to the classic Pareto principle, where 20% of products generate 80% of results, 80% of vehicle sales at Peru CarHub come from 71.42% of the available models.
-This reflects more balanced and diversified demand, suggesting that customers appreciate having a wide range of choices.

 ## 🚀 Execution Guide